Skip to main content

 Meeting once a week is the usual form in therapy.
 We can meet twice a week if you are experiencing high distress right now.
 Once in 10 days or once in 2 weeks is the usual maintenance frequency.
 I recommend we start with meeting once a week and decide further based on how we feel about it.

 There is a reason behind this.
 Therapy sessions are typically scheduled once a week to strike a balance between consistency and practicality.
 This regular rhythm helps maintain continuity in the therapeutic process while allowing people time to reflect on discussions, insights, make observations and possibly implement a small change in their daily lives.
 Weekly sessions provide consistent support without fostering dependence, encouraging one to build autonomy in their personal growth.
 This frequency also prevents emotional overwhelm by pacing the exploration of challenging topics and fits well with most people’s schedules and financial capacities, making therapy both effective and sustainable.
 Meeting at a fixed time every week adds to this sense of continuity and consistency.
 Additionally, with many other competing priorities, it can feel like a task to carve out time for this and so a fixed slot helps to reduce the pain of decisions.

 Having said that, it is also true that life can be unpredictable, and while a fixed slot also provides for contingencies of health and other emergencies; some people find more comfort in booking a slot in the week as per their variable schedule.
-In no way do I mean to add anxiety of reschedule/cancellation in an already overwhelming life.
-So, I am okay with clients freely booking a slot from the list of available slots and we do not need to discuss it every time.
+So, we can also work in that manner - booking a slot from the list of available slots, and we do not need to discuss it every week.

 Have any other questions?